wuanghuei/yolo-defect-detector/README.md

 ﻿# Defect Detection System with YOLO (Ongoing)

 This is an ongoing project exploring defect detection in manufactured products using **YOLOv8**.
-The goal is to automatically detect defects in objects such as pills and screws, and to build a two-stage pipeline:
+The goal is to automatically detect defects in objects such as pills and screws...etc, and to build a two-stage pipeline:

 1. **Object Classification** – Identify which type of product is present in the image (e.g., pill or screw).
 2. **Defect Detection** – Load the corresponding YOLO weights for that product and detect possible defects.